donn/Oak.js/README.md

 Oak.js is a sister project of [RiscBEE](https://github.com/donn/RiscBEE).

 # Requirements
-Make, TypeScript 2 or above, UglifyJS 2 or above, and a compatible version of Node.js.
+TypeScript 2 or above, UglifyJS 2 or above, and a compatible version of Node.js.
 It was tested with Node v7.

 If you just want to use Oak.js, it should work fine on any modern browser, bar modern versions of Internet Explorer.